shreya-0603/ai-assistant/README.md

-# 🤖 AI Assistant — Powered by LLaMA 3.3
+# 🤖 AI Assistant — Powered by qwen/qwen3.6-27b

 A conversational AI assistant with memory, tools, and web search.
 Built with LangChain, Groq, and Streamlit.